 Few types of injuries are as dangerous and difficult to diagnose as internal injuries.
 Internal injuries are a common consequence of car accidents in Virginia Beach.
-They are also the reason why the attorneys, at CAIL, advise clients to undergo a medical exam after accidents.
+They are also the reason why we at CAIL advise clients to undergo a medical exam after accidents.
 Car crashes involve a lot of force that may throw the passengers’ bodies against nearby objects.
 Sometimes, it only results in bruises.
 Other times, it ends with internal bleeding and organ damage.
 The problem with internal injuries is that they do not show immediate, obvious symptoms.

 This makes them difficult to diagnose.
 Immediate diagnosis is important for those who wish to claim compensation for their injuries.
 Internal injuries worsen quickly.
 If they are diagnosed late, the defendant may refuse to cover the cost of treating the worsened conditions.
 They may claim that, had the injuries been diagnosed on time, they would not have aggravated.
 As an accident victim, the last thing you want is more complications.
 It is, therefore, important to recognize internal injuries early and prevent their aggravation.
 If you have suffered an internal injury due to another’s negligence, call Christian direct at 1-800-HURT-123 for a free consultation to learn how we can help you seek compensation.

 Internal Injury Signs Virginia Beach Accident Victims Should Watch Out for

 The following symptoms should prompt you to consult a doctor and, afterward, a personal injury lawyer: